Program Profile

 Cash strategy

-Turning Marriott VC vacation club points into cash
+Turning Marriott VC points into cash

 MVC points have the highest per-point rental value of any major timeshare program.
 A 1-bedroom in Maui during peak season rents for $400–$700/night on Airbnb — and 1 week of points (around 5,000) covers that stay, implying a rental value of $2,800–$5,000 for an allocation that cost the owner roughly $1,200–$2,500 in maintenance fees.
 Owners who self-rent capture more of the spread but bear booking risk.
 Services like Timeshare Rental Pros pay $0.30–$0.50 per point upfront — less than full self-rental upside but with zero work and guaranteed payment.